tinkercademy-bootcamp/chat-project-Sushil2006/exercise-2/README.md

   overview and protocol families
 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?
+  - When we want to implement our own communication protocol rather than using pre-built protocols like TCP/UDP
+  - Allows for greater level of customization depending on specific requirements
 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol
   specification defining packet structure and routing